Rosemont College: History

-In 1927, the Sisters of the Holy Child of Jesus acquired the former home of Joseph F. Sinnott, known both as Rathalla and as the Joseph Sinnott Mansion for $1.00 to serve as the school campus.

-The English origins of the Sisters of the Holy Child influenced the campus architecture and layout.
-Unlike other local Catholic colleges, Rosemont's campus eschewed cloistered buildings and convent motifs in favor of a campus with "modestly-sized buildings arranged around a gentle rise in the landscape....
-Students found it easy to walk to the Rosemont train station or to the shops in nearby Bryn Mawr, which was very different from the relative isolation encountered by students at Chestnut Hill and especially at Immaculata."

-The college's Immaculate Conception Chapel is one of only two chapels in the United States whose stained-glass windows depict only women, a project conceived by Rosemont's second president, Mother Mary Ignatius Carroll.
+On November 13, 2024, The Philadelphia Inquirer published a report on the financial health of 13 small Philadelphia-area colleges.
+Rosemont scored second-to-lowest on the report's financial health index.
+On March 31, 2025, Rosemont and Villanova University announced that Rosemont would merge with Villanova.
+The transition will begin in 2027 and be completed in 2028, after which the college will be known as "Villanova University, Rosemont Campus.

 Academics

-Programs are accredited by the Middle States Commission on Higher Education.
+The university is accredited by the Middle States Commission on Higher Education.

 Undergraduate College

-The Undergraduate College offers 24 majors, awarding Bachelor of Arts, Bachelor of Fine Arts, and Bachelor of Science degrees.
-Each program offers an in-depth study of a particular subject area, as well as a breadth of study in the liberal arts.
-Rosemont's majors are:
+The traditional Undergraduate College confers Bachelor of Arts, Bachelor of Fine Arts, and Bachelor of Science degrees in twenty-five majors, as well as thirty-one minors, nine undergraduate education certification programs, and one premedical post baccalaureate certificate.
+It offers an 11:1 student to faculty ratio with an average class size of 13.
+Each program offers an in-depth study of a particular subject area, as well as a breadth of study in the liberal arts in addition to at least one internship, volunteer effort, or service learning opportunity.

-Rosemont offers teacher certification programs in elementary education and secondary education, as well as pre-professional programs in dentistry, optometry, veterinary science, medicine, and law.
+Academic partnerships

-Rosemont College has developed inter-institutional cooperative agreements with Villanova University, Eastern University, Arcadia University, Cabrini College, Chestnut Hill College, Gwynedd Mercy University, Holy Family University, Immaculata University, and Neumann University.
+Rosemont College has developed inter-institutional cooperative partnership agreements with Villanova University, Eastern University, Arcadia University, Cabrini College, Chestnut Hill College, Gwynedd Mercy University, Holy Family University, Immaculata University, and Neumann University.
 These agreements allow for cross-registration and the sharing of library resources between the institutions.

-Rosemont also offers study abroad programs, internships, individualized majors, an early assurance medical program and other Nursing Programs with Drexel University College of Medicine, accelerated BA and MA programs, and the Cornelian Scholars program for early acceptance to Rosemont's graduate programs.
+Rosemont also offers study abroad programs and internships.

+Education

+Rosemont offers teacher certification programs at the undergraduate and graduate level with a reported outcome of 100% job placement rate for undergraduate education graduates.

+Medical school & health professions

-Rosemont offers a 7-year BA/BS/MD Fast Track medical program with Drexel University College of Medicine in which students study for 3 years at Rosemont and after passing the required scores on the MCAT, move onto Drexel College of Medicine.
-The college also offers an 8-year BA/BS/MD Early Assurance medical program.
+Rosemont offers a seven-year BA/BS/MD Fast Track medical program with Drexel University College of Medicine in which students study for three years at Rosemont and after passing the required scores on the MCAT, move onto Drexel College of Medicine.
+The institution also offers an 8-year BA/BS/MD Early Assurance medical program.
+These programs report an outcome of a 95% acceptance to medical, nursing and osteopathic programs for qualified science graduates.